Denis2054/Context-Engineering-for-Multi-Agent-Systems/gpt-6-astra/README.md

 <br clear="left" />

+---

+### [GPT-6-Astra_Governance.pptx](./GPT-6-Astra_Governance.pptx) : an interactive animated deck to download and run

+An interactive teaching deck built around `astra.py`, the computer-use harness sample that screenshots the desktop, sends the image to a model, and executes the returned mouse and keyboard actions.
+Its argument: the capability lives in the free-text objective, not in the code — the same loop is a helpful assistant or an autonomous operator depending on one sentence, and the **jailbreak** surface is ordinary drift (objective redirection, autonomy compounding, prompt injection, consent fatigue) rather than any exploit.
+**It ends on the governance gap**: two controls present (per-action y/N gate, corner-mouse failsafe), both dependent on a vigilant human; no allow-list, no scoped objective, no audit log, no reversibility, no independent kill-switch. **Just make sure you build a sold harness while implementing `gpt-6-astra` and before deploying it!**

 ## 1. What this workshop teaches

 By the end of the workshop, participants will understand and be able to demonstrate: